RN to MSN Nurse Leader Admissions Requirements

 - Provide proof of a current unobstructed Registered Nurse (RN) license from the United States

-- Students awaiting their licensure exam may be admitted if they meet all other admissions criteria but must show proof of licensure prior to entering the third trimester of the program**
+- Students awaiting their licensure exam may be admitted if they meet all other RN to MSN Nurse Leader admissions requirements but must show proof of licensure prior to entering the third trimester of the program*

 - Submit official transcripts from a Board of Nursing licensed Associate Degree or Diploma in Nursing program;